What’s inside:

 Hospital materials management strategies also aim to reduce variation driven by physician preference.
 By standardizing products, hospitals simplify purchasing, reduce complexity, and lower both waste and costs.
 Access to real-time data on stock levels and usage patterns further supports these standardization efforts, making it easier for hospitals to make informed supply chain decisions.

 Alternative purchasing models, like consignment and bill-only, help shift inventory risk from hospitals to suppliers.
 For consignment items, the supplier retains ownership of the product until it is actually used.
-Bill-only items are delivered directly to the operating room, and the hospital only pays for consumed items.
-These approaches rely on dependable point-of-use systems to automatically track and document product usage.
+Bill-only items are delivered directly to the operating room, and the hospitals typically pay only for items documented as used.
+These systems rely on tight procedural oversight and dependable point-of-use systems to track and document product usage.

-In both models, the vendor retains full responsibility for products until the point of consumption, so any pre-usage wastage is the responsibility of the vendor, not the provider.
+While the vendor retains ownership until the point of use, hospitals may still be held accountable for losses or expiration if tracking systems are inadequate.
 Sharing real-time inventory data between hospitals and vendors is essential to make these models work effectively, helping reduce disputes and further minimize waste.

-Bulk supplies often get overlooked but contribute significantly to waste.
+Bulk supplies are often overlooked as a significant source of waste.
 Automated Kanban and PAR systems improve hospital materials management by aligning purchasing with actual demand, resulting in reduced expiration and overstock waste.
+IDENTI’s 2-bin Kanban system uses visual cues to trigger replenishment when bins are empty, while PAR-level systems, like the Wireless PAR Weighting Bin, reorder supplies once stock falls below a predefined threshold.

 Beyond physical product waste, hospitals can lose significant resources through inefficient inventory processes.
 Wasted labor costs occur when nurses and logistics staff spend time manually updating stock counts or locating supplies, taking time away from patient care.